astrofrog/Astropy4MPIK/fits.rst

 Opening a FITS file is relatively straightforward::

     >>> from astropy.io import fits
     >>> hdulist = fits.open('MSX_E.fits')

-The returned object, ``hdulist``, behaves like a Python list, and each element maps to a Header-Data Unit (HDU) in the file.
+The returned object, ``hdulist``, behaves like a Python list, and each element maps to a Header-Data Unit (HDU) in the FITS file.
 You can view more information about the FITS file with:

     >>> hdulist.info()
     Filename: MSX_E.fits